 - The age, driving history and claims experience of all drivers.
 These factors will be considered to determine the likelihood of you making a claim.

 - Any extra benefits you include.
-Available options include a hire car for other insured events, as well as cover for tools of trade, unbraked trailers, and gap cover if your vehicle still has outstanding finance.
+Available options include a hire car for other insured events, as well as cover for business Items and choice of repairer.

 - The payment method you choose.
 Contact Youi for information on the most affordable way to pay your Car Insurance premiums.

 - Admin costs, taxes and government charges.
 Check with the insurer for details about the additional fees and charges that may apply in your state or territory.

 - The excess you choose.
 If you select a higher excess you will receive a lower premium.

 You’ll need to pay an excess whenever you make a claim under your Youi Car Insurance policy.
 A basic excess is payable for each and every claim you make, and you may be given the option of selecting your excess amount (which will also affect the cost of premiums).

 You may also need to pay an additional excess in certain circumstances, which are detailed on your policy schedule, or if your claim arises because your vehicle was being driven by someone not listed on your insurance policy.

 Finally, Youi also offers the option of paying an extra premium to reduce the excess payable on claims for windscreen damage.